 Is Adware Dangerous?

-Adware is more annoying than dangerous.
-There will be constant banners, in-text ads and pop-ups that appear inside your browser window while surfing the internet.
-Random windows and tabs may open unexpectedly.
-Your computer will get slow or crash completely.
+Adware can be dangerous, but more often than not it is simply an annoying nuisance.
+Adware can cause constant banners, in-text ads and pop-ups to appear inside browser windows, and random windows or tabs may open unexpectedly.
+It’s possible your computer could slow down or crash completely.

-There are also cases where adware can collect your data.
-In this case, the manufacturer can sell your adware data which shows your browsing history and may include your IP address, search queries, and web pages visited.
+However, there are cases where adware can be dangerous.
+It can collect your data, transfer other types of malware onto your devices or charge unwanted fees to your accounts.
+Additionally, creators and distributors can sell your adware data, which shows your browsing history and may include your IP address, search queries and web pages visited.

 How to Prevent Adware

-In addition, you should always keep your operating system up to date on your devices.
-Outdated systems are more vulnerable — malware and viruses exploit this weakness.
+- Update operating systems: Outdated systems are more vulnerable to attacks, and malware and viruses can exploit this weakness.